xma711/notebook/software_engineering/docker/README.md

 However, this host machine has to run the docker daemon as "docker -H tcp://127.0.0.1:2375 -H unix:///var/run/docker.sock -d" (or -H tcp://0.0.0.0:2375)

-in ubuntu 14.04, the docker options can be modifified at file /etc/default/docke:
+in ubuntu 14.04, the docker options can be modified at file /etc/default/docke:
 DOCKER_OPTS="-H tcp://0.0.0.0:2375 -H unix:///var/run/docker.sock"

 in computers using systemd, find out where the systemd file is and then add the options to the line.